 I can’t see the future.
 Although my kids might argue with that statement a bit.
 After all, they think I have eyes in the back of my head.

-When I can’t understand God’s plan, there is a question I find myself asking:
+When I can’t understand God’s will or plan, there is a question I find myself asking:

 Where is God in all this?